davidguerreiro/evscalculator/other/get-vitamins.md

 title: GET vitamins
 ---

-Contains all information about vitamins.
-This simply returns the file `vitamins.json`.
+Returns an object array.
-Can be filtered by stat or game.
+It provides all the information about vitamins.

 ## Parameters